syncfusion-content/javascript-docs/js/api/ejDiagram.md

 <ts name = "ej.datavisualization.Diagram.ClassifierShapes"/>

 Sets the type of UML classifier.
-Applicable, if the node is a UMLClassifier.
+Applicable, if the node is a UML Class Diagram shape.

 <table class="props">
     <thead>